 Loan Amount: $508,000

-Outcome: A broker contacted VMG, informing us of a client with seven separate loans.
+Outcome: A mortgage broker reached out to VMG about a client with seven separate loans.
 Despite experiencing arrears within the past six months, all loans were currently up to date.
-The client’s credit score was 25, and four non-conforming lenders declined the request due to (a) a low credit score, (b) excessive debts for consolidation, and (c) unmet servicing requirements.
-The broker promptly supplied VMG with the necessary financial information to assess the loan required, and on the same day, an Indicative Approval was issued, reducing the client’s monthly commitment by $525.
-A demonstration of our pragmatic lending approach, devoid of risk scoring, leading to an improved financial position for the applicant.
+Notably, the client’s credit score was 25, and four non-conforming lenders declined the request due to (a) a low credit score, (b) excessive debts for consolidation, and (c) unmet servicing requirements.
+In response, the mortgage broker promptly supplied VMG with the necessary financial details to assess the loan.
+On the same day, we issued an Indicative Approval, reducing the client’s monthly commitment by $525.
+This demonstrates our pragmatic lending approach, which focuses on real financial circumstances rather than rigid risk scoring, ultimately leading to an improved financial position for the applicant.

 Loan Amount: $1,600,000

-Refinance of investment property, refinance of land loan and construction of retirement home (on the land being refinanced)
+Purpose: Refinance investment property, refinance land loan, and construct a retirement home

 Loan Amount: $375,000

-Outcome: Customers had funded the construction to “lock up” stage via cash resources.
-They had been incorrectly advised by their builder to make a start before securing finance not realising that a partially completed home would be difficult to raise a new loan.
+Outcome: The customers funded the construction to the “lock up” stage via cash resources.
+The builder incorrectly advised them to start the construction before securing finance not realising that a partially completed home would be difficult to raise a new loan.

 Loan Amount: $605,000

-Outcome: Applicants were given an opportunity to purchase a wholesaling business from vendors wanting to retire.
-This business purchase was to complement other trading businesses the applicants owned.
-These other businesses all had debt attached to them and these loan commitments were being met from usual business operations.
+Outcome: The applicants had the opportunity to purchase a wholesaling business from vendors wanting to retire.
+They purchased this business to complement their existing trading businesses.
+The applicants’ other businesses carried debt, and they met these loan commitments from regular operations.
 They experienced challenges with other lenders to consider their borrowing request due to their complex group financials and business and personal commitments.
 VMG assessed the new borrowing amount solely from the vendor’s financial statements in isolation from the other entities within the Group.
-We were also able to add-back $100,000 worth of dividends paid that were originally for the vendors’ wages.
-We were comfortable the existing business and personal debt were being serviced from those entities so did not need to take into consideration from a servicing point of view on the new loan of $605,000.
+We were also able to add back $100,000 worth of dividends paid that were originally for the vendors’ wages.
+We were comfortable that the existing business and personal debt were being serviced from those entities so did not need to take into consideration from a servicing point of view on the new loan of $605,000.